ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [44:02] - **Daira**

 So a Zcashd node by default has a peer connection limit of 125 peers.
-If its sending you more than that in the address message, its sending you IP addresses that it knows about that have ever connected to it but is not necessarily still connected to.
+If its sending you more than that in the address message, it's sending you IP addresses that it knows about or have ever connected to it but is not necessarily still connected to.

 [44:35] - **Teor**

 In Zebra we'll send through addresses which we've got through from other nodes that haven't expired yet.
 So another node has told us "yes we know about this address".
 We'll send that through before we've connected to it ourselves and the reason we implemented it that way is say for example, a Zebra node that only has an ipv4 connection, we wanted it to be able to gossip ipv6 addresses even if it couldn't connect to it.
-So it'll gossip those piv6 address for a few hours after it gets them or until its managed to check if it can connect to them and then it'll stop sending them.
+So it'll gossip those ipv6 address for a few hours after it gets them or until its managed to check if it can connect to them and then it'll stop sending them.

 [45:27]